dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 ### Before you attempt to connect

- - Make sure you deploy all of the above mentioned policies to the same group; otherwise the per-app VPN experience won't work.
+ - Make sure you deploy all of the above mentioned policies to the same group.
+Otherwise, the per-app VPN experience won't work.
  - If you're using the Pulse Secure VPN app or a custom VPN client app, you can choose to use app-layer or packet-layer tunneling.
-Set the **ProviderType** value to **app-proxy** for app-layer tunneling or **packet-tunnel** for packet-layer tunneling.
+Set the **ProviderType** value to **app-proxy** for app-layer tunneling, or **packet-tunnel** for packet-layer tunneling.
 Check your VPN provider's documentation to make sure you're using the right value.

 ### Connect using the per-app VPN